 Many of the designs are based on using a particular color, size, or shape of can.
 Community members are invited to assist students in the challenge either by donating specific canned goods needed for their build or funding for the school to purchase the canned goods.

-The 2018 event will be held in conjunction with First Friday in March at the Dinah Washington Cultural Arts Center and various locations in downtown Tuscaloosa.
+The 2020 event will be held in conjunction with First Friday in March at the Dinah Washington Cultural Arts Center.
+The only two places for display are the Dinah Washington Cultural Arts Center and the Bama Theatre - Greensboro RoomPublic Display week is March 3 - 6.
+Awards are on Friday, March 6 are at 5:30 p.m.
 All structures will be available for public viewing.